rremple/intervalidus/readme.md

   - **Shatter Absorption**: The tree is tuned to handle the high "entropy spikes" common in multidimensional algebra.
 By using a default 1024-node leaf capacity, the engine balances surgical lookup precision with the ability to "absorb" the thousands of fragments generated during complex, high-dimensional unions and intersections.
-In special cases, other values for leaf capacity may perform better, so this default capacity can be adjusted by environment variable or system property.
+In special cases, other values for leaf capacity may perform better, so this default capacity can be adjusted by setting a configuration parameter, environment variable, or system property.
 (The same is true for maximum tree depth.)
   - **Recursive Efficiency**: Leveraging Scala 3’s inline metaprogramming and closure-free while loops, the engine achieves sub-second performance even for higher-dimensional unions.
 For example, benchmarks of five-dimensional